 How to Grow and Care

-Comfrey can be grown from seed, but it requires a winter chilling period to geminate.
+Comfrey can be grown from seed, but it requires a chilling winter period to germinate.
 If all you want is one plant, you can usually find them for a reasonable price in the herb section of local nurseries or by mail order.
-Plants can go outdoors once danger of frost has passed.
+Plants can go outdoors once the danger of frost has passed.

 When starting several plants, it is more common to use root cuttings.
-These are 2 to 6 inches (5 to 15 cm) lengths of root which are planted horizontally 2 to 8 inches (5 to 20 cm) deep.
+These are 2 to 6 inches (5 to 15 cm) lengths of the root, which are planted horizontally 2 to 8 inches (5 to 20 cm) deep.
 Plant shallow in clay soil and deeper in sandy soils.

-Comfrey is widely adapted but it will thrive in a rich organic soil… – See more at: How to Grow and Care for Comfrey.
+Comfrey is widely adapted, but it will thrive in fertile organic soil.
+See more at How to Grow and Care for Comfrey.